Australia’s High Court dismisses Russia’s bid for injunction to halt its embassy’s eviction

 “It’s not just that they haven’t made a compelling case for constitutional invalidity in this application, they’ve made absolutely no case for it,” Begbie said.

-Russia’s lawyer, Elliot Hyde, had argued that Ambassador Alexey Pavlovsky would not have confidence in the integrity and security of a consular building already on the site if the embassy is not allowed to maintain possession until the challenge to the lease’s termination is decided.
+Russia’s lawyer, Elliot Hyde, had argued that Ambassador Alexey Pavlovsky wouldn’t have confidence in the integrity and security of a consular building already on the site, if the embassy isn’t allowed to maintain possession until the challenge to the lease’s termination is decided.

 “The court has made clear that there is no legal basis for a Russian presence to continue on the site at this time, and we expect the Russian Federation to act in accordance with the court’s ruling,” Albanese told reporters.